 CEWIT’s Reality Deck is a 30-foot-by-40-foot room covered with 416 27-inch screens, each with 4 million pixels, that immerses scientists, researchers and students inside a high-definition, 1.6-billion-pixel world.

 “The vision has been to give everyone from the age of 5 to 105 on Long Island an opportunity to learn computer programming,” said Kaufman, chief scientist of CEWIT and a distinguished professor in Stony Brook University’s Department of Computer Science in the College of Engineering and Applied Sciences.

-Kaufman and the Computer Science department have collaborated with kidOYO®, an education-focused nonprofit that builds mentor-led communities, prioritizing computational literacy for production-grade learning standards.
-The organization supports students in grades K-12, connecting them with opportunities in computer science and helping them develop entrepreneurial imagination and skills while the university’s students serve as mentors.
+Kaufman and the Department of Computer Science have collaborated with kidOYO®, an education-focused nonprofit that builds mentor-led communities, prioritizing computational literacy for production-grade learning standards.
+The organization supports students in grades K-12; it connects them with opportunities in computer science and helps them develop entrepreneurial imagination and skills while the university’s students serve as mentors.

 Kaufman was especially interested in working with kidOYO because the organization has close to a 50-50 male-female ratio.

 “We need to make our program more attractive to female students,” said Kaufman.
 “It’s about building critical mass; we don’t want to have a single female student sitting in the back of the classroom.
 This was an opportunity to build a relationship for gender equality and have our own students serving as mentors.”

 Earlier this year, kidOYO joined as an industrial member of the National Science Foundation’s Industry University Cooperative Research Center in the Center for Visual and Decision Informatics, which is directed by Kaufman.
 This new collaboration enables local high school students with an interest in coding and research to take advantage of Stony Brook’s facilities, while Kaufman’s PhD students serve as their mentors.